 (All scripture references are from the NIV)

-My Dad’s birthday is approaching – on January 25.
-If still with us he would be turning 94.
+Today would be my Dad’s birthday.
+If still with us he would be turning 97.
 But having left this earth WAY too early he left a family that loved him and still think of him often, along with all the life lessons he taught us.
 Needless to say, the inevitable memories claim us at this time of year.

 My Dad was very much a man’s man.
 He was born in 1925 and when he was 12 years old, his father deserted the family – just disappeared with no explanation, no warning, never to be heard from again.
 (They would hear the occasional story about someone having seen or talked to him.
 But my grandmother finally had him declared legally dead some years later when he had not been found and she met someone else that she wanted to marry.)